j9t/obsohtml/README.md

-# ObsoHTML HTML Checker
+# ObsoHTML, the Obsolete HTML Checker

-ObsoHTML is a Node.js script designed to scan HTML, JavaScript, TypeScript, and PHP files within a specified directory for obsolete or proprietary HTML attributes and elements.
+ObsoHTML is a Node.js script designed to scan HTML, PHP, JavaScript, and TypeScript files within a specified directory for obsolete or proprietary HTML attributes and elements.
 It helps you identify and update deprecated HTML code to ensure modern web standards compliance.

 ## Usage

-### As a Node Module
+### 1. As a Node Module

 #### Installation